alitorbati/portfolio/posts/articles/everyday-systems.md

 # The holy trinity

 There are three primary tools I use to keep everything organized.
-These systems are somewhat self-sustaining, meaning that once they are set up they tend to fill a specific need, so there's no conscious effort required to use them.

 - **Reminders** for things I need to do
-- **Calendars** for things I need to attend
+- **Calendar** for things I need to attend
 - **Notes** for things I need to reference

 ## Reminders

 Reminders are the best way to offload items from your mental "RAM".
-Use Siri to create reminders throughout the day. (e.g. "Hey Siri, remind me to DM John in 30 minutes").
-Create separate lists in the Reminders app.
-Assign colors and icons to reinforce the urgency and purpose of each list.
+I use Siri to create reminders throughout the day.
+My reminders are separated into lists, each with their own colors and icon to reinforce their urgency and purpose.
+The Cycles list is for things that need to be done at a regular interval.

 - Near term (day)
 - Short term (month)